openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

 This is currently informational only and is not failing the build, but you might want to
         address them together with upstream.

-I assume you do know what a++ means in C (otherwise, you should start reading
+I assume you do know what â€œa++â€ means in C (otherwise, you should start reading
         C-books), so we just try to reproduce this error in a simple c test
         case: